 - Disconnect the Opener: If you suspect an issue with the springs, disconnect the automatic opener (if you have one) to avoid further damage or mishaps.

-- Consult a Professional: If you notice any of the signs above, it’s wise to call in a garage door professional.
+- Consult a Professional: If you notice any of the signs above, it’s wise to call in a garage door professional for efficient garage door repair.
 They have the tools and knowledge to adjust or replace the springs safely.